villekf/OMEGA-doc/docs/source/usage.rst

 For more details on the geometry, see :doc:`geometry`.

 For all data and modalities, there are two different ways to set up the geometry.
-One is a built-in method that is different for each modality and requires specific type of scanner(s).
+One is a built-in method that is different for each modality and requires a specific type of scanner(s).
 Another is user-input coordinates for each measurement.
 This page details the built-in features, but any type of data can be used if the geometry is defined completely manually through source-detector (or detector-detector) coordinate pairs.
 For the manual case, see :doc:`customcoordinates`.

-Whenever inputing your own values, make sure the data is Fortran-ordered in Python!
+Whenever inputting your own values, make sure the data is Fortran-ordered in Python!

 .. note::